Studying Law Shouldn't Be That Hard, Right?

 Reading was a hobby I picked up during my middle years of college.
-And my lack of interest before that phase of my life came, caused a lot of overcompensation to take place—I breezed through the entire Sherlock Holmes canon, read popular psychology books by Daniel Kahneman and Anders Ericsson, ventured into more complex works of fiction like The Fountainhead by Ayn Rand, did my short flirtation with John Green’s works, and found my way to over-reading on Haruki Murakami’s stories.
+And my lack of interest before that phase of my life came caused a lot of overcompensation to take place—I breezed through the entire Sherlock Holmes canon, read popular psychology books by Daniel Kahneman and Anders Ericsson, ventured into more complex works of fiction like The Fountainhead by Ayn Rand, did my short flirtation with John Green’s works, and found my way to over-reading on Haruki Murakami’s stories.

 I wasn’t invested deeply into literature, but I was reading a lot in those days.
-And when I was about to take up law, I thought that my newfound affinity to books would mean that reading cases and law textbooks would all become too easy.
+And when I was about to take up law, I thought that my newfound affinity for books would mean that reading cases and law textbooks would all become too easy.
 But I was seriously wrong.

 Law school type of reading teaches you to read slowly and carefully.
 It also forces you to read the same material multiple times!
-And at first, it can get frustrating because once you enter the classroom and get called during recitation, you sometimes end up missing the key piece of information that your instructor is looking for.
+At first, it can get frustrating—once you enter the classroom and get called during recitation, you sometimes end up missing the key piece of information that your instructor is looking for.

-Even for seasoned debaters or public speakers, oral recitations in law school can be so terrifying.
+Even for seasoned debaters or public speakers, oral recitations in law school can be terrifying.
 The level of pressure and demand on students to prepare will vary depending on the teacher, but more often than not, oral recitations in law school take a lot of preparation and energy.

 I realized that law school was a great equalizer.
 Because even the introvert types who hardly spoke casually outside of class were able to do well on recitations, just because of the fact that they did their homework and prepared.
 You can’t bullshit your way out of an oral recitation in law school.

 On your first day of class, your teachers will normally start off as friendly, and then they’ll give a little taste of what a normal law class is like by starting interrogations.
 And then they’ll end the class by enumerating a list of cases that you should read up before the next meeting.

-The usual minimum number for cases to read before the next meeting is ten cases—now multiply that by eight subjects and you’ve got a whopping 80 cases to cover before the following week!
+The usual minimum number for cases to read before the next meeting is 10 cases—now multiply that by eight subjects and you’ve got a whopping 80 cases to cover before next week!
 Not to mention the pages you need to cover in your textbooks.

 That’s why each law class, or batch, divides itself into case pools composed of a few members.
 The case pools start out as many, since freshman year, especially on the first week, is still full of students who haven’t yet dropped out.
 The number of case pools will thin out over time, or consolidate.

 The purpose of having case pools is simply to divide the labor of reading cases—assigning each member a full-text case to read, and for that member to write a brief to share with the group, and for the whole group to have consolidated digests of the case assignments.

 The sooner you accept the fact that you will never be able to cover all the reading by yourself, the faster your transition from normal human into law student will be.

 There were students in my freshman year who had graduated with honors for their college majors.
-Some of them succeeded in law school and continued their honor streak until graduation, however, there were also some who dropped out, or even failed to pass some subjects.
+Some of them succeeded in law school and continued their honor streak until graduation.
+However there were also some who dropped out, or even failed to pass some subjects.
 Such is the reality when entering law school – no new student has an insurmountable lead on others.

 Even those with master’s degrees didn’t necessarily find law school that easy.
-The demand on your time and energy, especially when you take a full curriculum load, will make you realize that almost everyone is at an equal footing.
+The demand on your time and energy, especially when you take a full curriculum load, will make you realize that almost everyone is on an equal footing.

 I learned this the hard way.
-At the time, I was taking on a part-time job to help pay for my day-to-day expenses while studying, and I missed to prepare for one subject.
-I assumed that I could just bullshit my way by writing fancy English and cross-applying what I learned from other subjects.
+At the time, I was taking on a part-time job to help pay for my day-to-day expenses while studying, and I missed preparing for one subject.
+I assumed that I could just bullshit my way through by writing fancy English and cross-applying what I learned from other subjects.

-However, the results will always show up on your score.
-Your teacher or professor, who has read and graded more exam papers that you can imagine, who himself was able to pass the Bar exam—who practices law on a daily basis—will know at a glance that your answer screams your lack of preparation.
+However, the results will always show up in your score.
+Your teacher or professor, who has read and graded more exam papers that you can imagine, who themselves were able to pass the bar exam—who practices law on a daily basis—will know at a glance that your answer screams your lack of preparation.

 But when you start studying law, you’ll come to the realization that common sense just isn’t enough.
-This is the same reason why I thought studying criminal law was one of the easier ordeals, because the subject matter was often logical with not too many gray areas.
+This is the same reason why I thought studying criminal law was one of the easier paths, because the subject matter was often logical with not too many gray areas.

-You’ll know it when you’ve been studying law long enough when someone asks you a question related to law and you answer, ‘It depends.’
+You’ll know it when you’ve been studying law long enough when someone asks you a question related to law and you answer, "It depends."
 Because without the facts, without knowing the rules and exceptions, and without a proper application, you’ll never be able to provide an accurate answer.

-But when I took on a full-time job that ended at 5 in the afternoon, it was difficult to carve out blocks of focused time devoted to reading up and preparing for class.
+But when I took on a full-time job that ended at 5pm, it was difficult to carve out blocks of focused time devoted to reading up and preparing for class.
 Once I took on a full-time job, five hours of sleep became a luxury.
-The lack of sleep also meant that studying became more inefficient, because I couldn’t focus properly especially with a recurring headache.
+The lack of sleep also meant that studying became more inefficient, because I couldn’t focus properly, especially with a recurring headache.